 Let’s talk about Baby-Led Weaning!
 As a speech pathologist and feeding therapist, I think there are a lot of positives to this method of feeding.
-As a mom, I completely understand what Baby-Led Weaning might make you nervous or uncomfortable.
+As a mom, I completely understand why Baby-Led Weaning might make you nervous or uncomfortable.
 So let’s chat about it.

 Baby Led-Weaning is exactly what it says in the title, it’s BABY LED.
-This means the baby is in control of the food and they are feeding themselves.
+This means the baby is in control of the food, and they are feeding themselves.
 With baby-led weaning, you are not feeding your baby purees, but instead giving them safe pieces of real food to mouth and chew on their own.

 So what are the benefits of Baby-Led Weaning?